ds-elections/oh-elections-project/README.md

 ### Final Deliverables:

-The MDSR questions are in a file called Wrangle Exercises.
-The .md should pull up what it would look like in the book, while the .rmd includes the hidden solution code.
+The MDSR questions are in a file called Wrangle Exercises in the Final Project folder.
+The .md should pull up what it would look like in the book, while the .rmd contains the hidden solution code.

 The link to download the CCES12.tab file is https://www.dropbox.com/s/2ngbvcodv1p5y48/CCES12.tab?dl=0